wp-plugins/sierotki/readme.txt

 = 1.2 - 2011-02-18 =

 * NEW: Added filter comment_text.
-* BUGFIX: capital letters was missing by plugin.
+* BUGFIX: Capital letters was missing by plugin.

 = 1.1 - 2011-02-17 =